MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/log-shipping/add-a-secondary-database-to-a-log-shipping-configuration-sql-server.md

 ---
+description: "Add a Secondary Database to a Log Shipping Configuration (SQL Server)"
 title: "Add a Secondary Database to a Log Shipping Configuration (SQL Server) | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"